 There are also plenty of bars available on this ship.
-You can see the recent bar menus for the miracle at this link (Carnival Drink Menus).
+You can check outrecent bar menus for the Miracle below.

 Nothing beats relaxing by a pool with a nice drink in hand as you feel the fresh sea breeze pass by you.
 The problem is that with thousands of people on a ship, there's not always room.
 If you want to spend all day in a pool, a cruise might not be the right choice.
 You would have a much better bet choosing a resort with a huge pool complex.
 That being said, a quick dip in the pool can be nice on a hot day.

 The Carnival Miracle has a total of 3 pools and 3 hot tubs.